lammps/lammps/doc/src/fitpod_command.rst

     Volume_FCC    100.0 1.0

 This will apply an energy weight of ``100.0`` and a force weight of ``1.0`` for all groups in the ``Ta`` example.
-The groups are named by their respecive filename.
+The groups are named by their respective filename.
 If certain groups are left out of this table, then the globally defined weights from the ``fitting_weight_energy`` and ``fitting_weight_force`` keywords will be used.